MordechaiHadad/bob/README.md

 ## Prerequisites

-Make sure you don't have Neovim already installed via other ways e.g. package manager.
+Make sure you don't have Neovim already installed via other ways e.g. a package manager.

 ### Building from source

-Make sure to you have [rustup](https://www.rust-lang.org/tools/install) installed.
+Make sure you have [rustup](https://www.rust-lang.org/tools/install) installed.

 ## :wrench: Installation